Skip To Main Content

 PAST PRESIDENT

-Jackie Tisdell oversees all communications for Ascension Public Schools as the district’s Public Information Officer, a position she has held since 2015.
+Jackie Tisdell oversees all communications for Ascension Public Schools as the district’s Director of Communication, a position she has held since 2015.
 Ascension enrolls over 24,000 and employs 3,500 teachers and staff.
 Under her leadership, the district has earned seven national awards including the National School Public Relations Association’s Gold Medallion in 2017 and the Golden Achievement award in 2021.
 Prior to working in Ascension, Tisdell spent 12 years at the University of Louisiana System overseeing communications for the Board of Supervisors and its nine public universities.

 She currently serves as the founding President of the Louisiana School Public Relations Association, President of the Leadership Ascension Foundation, and on the Advisory Council of the Ascension Early Childhood Ready Start Network.
 Her previous service included serving six years on the following: a parent representative on the Louisiana Board of Elementary and Secondary Education's Special Education Advisory Panel (SEAP), the Ascension Chamber of Commerce's Leadership Ascension Committee, and Volunteer Ascension's Board of Directors.